 In 1900, one in every 10 Swedish Americans lived in Andersonville.
 The community (three miles north of Northalsted) retains its Swedish character while being the second-largest LGBTQIA-populated neighborhood in the city.

-The Swedish American Museum tells the story of the community’s move to the city’s north side after the Great Chicago Fire of 1871.
+The Swedish American Museum tells the story of the community’s move to the city’s North Side after the Great Chicago Fire of 1871.
 Svea Restaurant dishes up saucy Swedish meatballs and crepe-like Swedish pancakes.
-Whether you’re staying for one night or a week, the 25-suite Guesthouse Hotel feels like home with full kitchens and a grocery, but it also includes vacation-worthy amenities such as a spa and locally-made meals delivered to your suite.
+For the plant gays, discover a wealth of annuals, houseplants, trees & shrubs, roses and more at the Gethsemane Garden Center.
+Whether you’re staying for one night or a week, the 25-suite Guesthouse Hotel feels like home with full kitchens, but it also includes vacation-worthy amenities such as a spa and locally-made meals delivered to your suite.

 While hidden to passersby, downtown’s Second Story Bar (above Sayat Nova restaurant off North Michigan Avenue) is worth seeking out for its delightfully divey feel (complete with a worn red carpet) and diverse clientele.

 The 41st annual Northalsted Market Days (August 12-13) a weekend-long live music street festival celebrating the LGBTQ community in Chicago’s Lakeview neighborhood.
 This 1/2-mile-long festival features all-day lineups of performances on six stages, 250+ unique vendors, arts, crafts, food and drink, DJ’s, dancing, and sponsor booths.
 Last year’s lineup included Anastacia, Michael Jaé, Ginger Minj, Matteo Lane, Ada Vox, Sammy Rae and The Friends, Jaimie Wilson, and Isis Muretech.
 Stay tuned for this year's line-up - coming this spring!